Antvirf/antvirf.github.io/content/docs/notes/Networking/ccna_1_fundamentals.md

 - "Full duplex": Devices can send and receive at the same time
 - "Half duplex": Devices can only either send or receive at any one time.
 Collisions are possible, and must be handled by CSMA/CD (Carrier-Sense Multiple Access with Collision Detection)

+### CSMA/CD

+1. A device with a frame to send listens until the Ethernet is not busy.
+2. When the Ethernet is not busy, the sender(s) begin(s) sending the frame.
+3. The sender(s) listen(s) to make sure that no collision occurs.
+4. If a collision occurs, the devices that were sending a frame each send a jamming signal to ensure that all stations recognize the collision.
+5. When the jamming is complete, each sender randomizes a timer and waits until the timer expires before trying to resend the collided frame.
+6. When each random timer expires, the process starts again from the beginning.

 ### MAC (Media Access Control) addresses

 - AKA: LAN address, Ethernet address, hardware address, burned-in address, physical address, universal address